StuvaScript/project-starter/README.md

  // more code ...
   ```

+To run everything, in the terminal type `npx webpack`.<br>

 Need to write the shit about pushing a subfolder so you can see your project live on Github.<br>

-Type `npx webpack --watch` in the terminal for automatic changes on save.
+Type `npx webpack --watch` in the terminal for automatic changes on save.<br>
+Remember when you're done with your project to go inside the 'webpack.config.js' file and change the mode to 'production' and change the devtool to a more production friendly source map.